Hope Reports

 When you give to our Back to Basics initiative or purchase items from our Amazon Wishlist you provide bundles of foundational needs to help Native children and families struggling.
 Join us to provide basic essentials such as diapers, wipes, feminine hygiene products, food, cleaning supplies, and much more to a family in need.

-Thanks to our partner organization St. Joseph's Indian School, we are able to utilize their excess of non-monetary donations to give to Native communities in tribal communities.
+Thanks to our partner organization, St. Joseph's Indian School, and other non-monetary donations received, we are able to fulfill larger requests for tribal communities.

 GED Scholarship Updates